-- 7.1.3.1 Recovery data must be maintained in such a way that the published QphD could be sustained for at least an 8-hour period and for no less than the length of the measurement interval of the throughput test (see Clause 5.3.6).
+7.1.3.1 Recovery data must be maintained for at least the duration length of the run used to compute the published performance metrics.(see Clause 5.1.1.4).

 Roll-back recovery data must be either in memory or in on-line storage at least until all transactions dependent on it are committed.
-Roll-forward recovery data may be stored on an off-line device provided that: - The process that stores the roll-forward data is active during the measurement interval; - The roll-forward data that is stored off-line during the measurement interval must be at least as great as the roll-forward recovery data that is generated during the period (i.e., the data may be first created in on-line storage and then moved to off-line storage, but the creation and the movement of the data must be in steady state); - All ACID properties must be retained.
+Roll-forward recovery data may be stored on an off-line device provided that:

+- The process that stores the roll-forward data is active during the measurement interval; - The roll-forward data that is stored off-line during the measurement interval must be at least as great as the roll-forward recovery data that is generated during the period (i.e., the data may be first created in on-line storage and then moved to off-line storage, but the creation and the movement of the data must be in steady state); - All ACID properties must be retained.